Receive our most important stories in your inbox every day.

 - Sichuan House is offering only online ordering for curbside pickup or free delivery for orders of $50 or more and distances within 20 minutes of the restaurant.

-- Pharm Table is offering online ordering and curbside pickup for regular menu items and bulk orders.
+- Pharm Table is offering online ordering and curbside pickup for regular menu items and bulk orders, and offers discounted meal plans.

 - Earth Burger vegetarian burger stands in San Antonio and San Marcos offers drive-through and delivery service.

-- Sancho’s Mexican Cantina y Cocina offers curbside pickup and delivery, including its special Quarantine Frozen Margarita Kits.
+- Sancho’s Mexican Cantina y Cocina offers curbside pickup and delivery, including its special Quarantine Frozen Margarita Kits and party packs.

 - Scratch Kitchen is offering takeout, curbside service, and delivery.
 Free delivery offere within five miles of the restaurant.